-Join Mediation teacher and counsellor Michael Hara to experience the healing, transformational and grounding sounds of Sound Immersion.
+Join Mediation teacher and counsellor Michael Hara to experience a healing, grounding and transformational Sound Immersion.
 Deeply relaxing and soothing, it induces a meditative state that promotes calmness, well-being and alignment with Mind, Body and Spirit.

 This hour-long meditation session allows you to be absorbed in the unique sound vibrations of the Didgeridoo-Yidaki, as well as Tibetan bowls, Koshi bells and Chilean cactus rainsticks to experience a deep sense of physical relaxation and inner calm.